hacksparrow/node-easyimage/README.md

 For more examples check out [test.js](https://github.com/hacksparrow/node-easyimage/blob/master/test.js).

-If you have cloned this repository, run to the following command to execute the tests.
+If you have cloned this repository, run the following command to execute the tests.

     $ node test.js